fl1ger/deleg/draft-ietf-deleg.md

 ## Use of DELEG record

-The DELEG record creates a zone cut similar to the NS record so all data at or below the zone cut has to be resolved using the name servers defined in the DELEG record.
+The DELEG record creates a zone cut similar to the NS record:

+* Record types defined as authoritative in the child zone MUST be resolved using the name servers defined in the DELEG record.
+* Record types defined as authoritative on the parent side of zone cut (currently DS and DELEG types) retain the same special handling as if zone cut was created by a NS records.

 A DELEG RRset MAY be present at a delegation point.
 The DELEG RRset MAY contain multiple records.
 DELEG RRsets MUST NOT appear at a zone's apex.